yungreg/yungreg/README.md

 # Hello!
 I'm Reggie Williams, a Software Developer!👋
 ## Contact me!
-### Click the image of your preferred contact method!
+### Take a look at my lates t project below, then Click the image of your preferred contact method to reach out!
 <table>
   <tr>
     <td valign="center">